Frequently Asked Questions

 Number Portability

-Number portability is available in Russia.
-This feature allows users to keep their phone numbers when switching between mobile operators, with minimal impact on SMS delivery or routing.
+Russia supports number portability.
+Mobile Number Portability (MNP) launched on December 1, 2013, allowing users to keep their phone numbers when switching between mobile operators, with minimal impact on SMS delivery or routing.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not supported in Russia.
-Attempts to send messages to landline numbers will result in a failed delivery and an error response (400 error code 21614) from the messaging API.
+You cannot send SMS to landline numbers in Russia.
+Attempts to send messages to landline numbers will fail with error code 21614 (400 error) from the messaging API.

 Russia maintains strict regulations for SMS communications, overseen by the Federal Service for Supervision of Communications (Roskomnadzor) and the Ministry of Digital Development, Communications and Mass Media (Minkomsvyaz).
-Businesses must comply with Federal Law No. 126-FZ "On Communications" and data protection regulations.
+All business SMS must comply with Federal Law No. 126-FZ "On Communications" (enacted July 7, 2003) and federal data protection regulations.
+Non-compliance can result in substantial fines and messaging restrictions.

 Consent and Opt-In